 The Biosafety Board was abolished by the Decree Law No: 703 published in the Official Gazette on July 9, 2018.
 MinAF has been authorized to conduct the tasks and responsibilities of the abolished Biosafety Board via a Presidency Circular published in the Official Gazette on August 1, 2018.
 MinAF re-appointed TAGEM as the secretariat of the committees.
 TAGEM re-established the Scientific Risk Assessment and Socio-economic Committees to review pending and any new application dossiers.
 After receiving both committees' evaluations, the Minister of MinAF has decision-making authority whether to approve the event in question, and that decision is published in the Official Gazette.
-However, since the new system was implemented, the ministry has not approved any events.
+Since the new system was implemented, MinAF has not approved any new events but did approve the production of three enzymes using Aspergillus oryzae improved by modern biotechnological methods in May 6, 2020.
+For more information about these enzymes, please see Chapter 3 of this report on Microbial Biotechnology.

 Following the presidential elections held on June 24, 2018, the Turkish Government itself has been reorganized by the Presidency Decree Law 1, published in the Official Gazette on July 10, 2018.
 Within the scope of this re-organization, Ministry of Food, Agriculture, and Livestock re-structured by merging with the Ministry of Forest and Water Affairs and became Ministry of Agriculture and Forestry (MinAF).
 The Decree Law 1 established nine Presidential Policy Councils.
 One of these councils is Council of Health and Food Policies, which has been given the tasks of developing policies, strategies, and monitoring implementation in the area of biotechnology.
 The seven members of the Council were announced in the Official Gazette on October 10, 2018.
 Two are food/agriculture related members and the remainder are health/medical related, such as doctors, dentists, and dietitians.
 The role of the Council in the regulatory approval process is not clear.
+In April 2020, the President of Turkey announced that the food policies which are part of the current Council would be separated and a new Council of Food, Agriculture, Forestry and Livestock would be established to conduct tasks and responsibilities related to food policies.
+As of the date of this report, such a committee has not been established yet.